ClDaly2904/contact-book/README.md

 ### Update contact function

 - Lets the user update information for an existing contact
+- First, the user searches for the contact they would like to update.
+If the contact is found, they are presented with a list of options containing the different contact information fields.
+If the contact is not found, the user is presented with the option to search again or return to the menu
 - The user chooses which information field they would like to update by entering a number.
 I decided this was more user friendly than the user having to input the whole contact again with the new changes, and the user can always run the function again if they have more than one change to implement
 - The user then inputs the new information for that contact, which is run through the validator for the respective data type
 - Terminal confirms update in contact information